z1ruz-code/tornado/README.md

    ```bash
    python tornado.py
    ```
+*  On Windows:
+Simply run the `start.bat` file located in the project folder.
 ## 🛠️ How to Use

 1. Upon running `python tornado.py`, the program will start in your terminal.